top of page

 Findlay:

 …but it does seem to me all rather sad, that the place should be a place of education and upliftment, and the realisation of the power of the spirit should be demonstrated to the best possible ability of the individuals concerned.
-And it seems to me now to be developing into something absolutely different to what I envisaged...
+But it seems to me now to be developing into something absolutely different to what I envisaged...

 We – we are trying...